Project introduction ---

 Objective

 The increasing amount of recyclable e-waste challenges us to innovate new uses for materials, which can produce significant benefits at local, regional, and national levels.
-The project’s objective is to determine what happens to WEEE during the recycling process.
+The project’s objective was to determine what happens to WEEE during the recycling process.

 Duration, Partners, Funding, and Budget